 Lake Mineral Wells State Park is a fabulous place to enjoy a day out in nature.

-This fabulous state park offers you opportunities to go rock climbing, hiking, picnicking, and enjoy a great Texas lake and enjoy the beauty of the rolling hills.
+This fabulous state park offers you opportunities to go rock climbing, hiking, picnicking, enjoy a great Texas lake and enjoy the beauty of the rolling hills.

 Dinosaur Valley State Park

 An easy day trip from Dallas is Glen Rose.
-Here you will find land with evidence that dinosaurs once roamed this area of North Texas in the small town of Glen Rose, TX.
+Here you will find land with evidence that dinosaurs once roamed this area of North Texas in the small town of Glen Rose, TX

 San Antonio Botanical Garden

-The San Antonio Botanical Garden has 11-acres of a Native Texas Area that is a great place to see plants and flowers native to the area, including bluebonnets.
+The San Antonio Botanical Garden has 11 acres of a Native Texas Area that is a great place to see plants and flowers native to the area, including bluebonnets.

 Lady Bird Johnson Wildflower Center in Austin